amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 > Adding and removing elements from a (singly/doubly) LinkedList has a constant runtime *O(1)*

-**Adding and removing from end of list**
+**Adding and removing from the end of list**

-Adding and removing from the end of the list is a little tricky.
-If you check in the Singly Linked List both took *O(n)* since we had to loop through the list to find the last element.
-Now, we have the `last` referece:
+Adding and removing *from the end* of the list is a little tricky.
+If you checked in the Singly Linked List, both operations took *O(n)* since we had to loop through the list to find the last element.
+Now, we have the `last` reference:

 {% codeblock LinkedList.prototype.addLast lang:js mark:7 %}
   addLast(value) {